Storyblok Raises $80M Series C - Read News

 Like The Bay, you can drive exceptional results with omnichannel marketing — but only if you have the right strategy.
 An effective omnichannel marketing strategy is data-driven, customer-centric, and built around one key messaging.
 Follow these five steps to create an omnichannel marketing strategy for your eCommerce business.

-Section titled 1.
-Set your primary goal 1.
-Set your primary goal
+1. Set your primary goal

 Set one overarching goal for your omnichannel marketing efforts — like boosting customer acquisition or improving customer retention — so your omnichannel marketing efforts are unified.
 Without a goal, your omnichannel marketing efforts can easily go out of scope, with different members of your team moving in different directions, and it will be harder to measure the impact of your strategy.